 - The timing and amount of forecasted cash flows

 - Discount rates

 - Tax rates

 - Regulatory actions

 - Amount of competition

-- Manufacturing efficiencies - The number and size of our customers
+- Manufacturing efficiencies

+- The number and size of our customers

-For the years ended March 31, 2017, 2016 and 2015, the Company recorded \$0, \$2, and \$0 million impairment charges, respectively, primarily related to certain intellectual property as the Company is no longer selling a certain product.
+For the years ended March 31, 2018, 2017 and 2016, the Company recorded \$0, \$0, and \$2 million impairment charges, respectively, primarily related to certain intellectual property as the Company is no longer selling a certain product.

 We estimate the fair value of goodwill using a two-step procedure.
 First, we compare the market value of our equity to the carrying value of our equity.
 If the carrying value exceeds the market value of our equity, we calculate the implied fair value of our goodwill by taking the excess of our market capitalization over the fair value of our assets other than goodwill and obligations.
-An impairment is recorded for the difference between the implied fair value of goodwill.
+An impairment is recorded for the difference between the implied fair value and carrying value of goodwill.
 The implied fair value of goodwill and any potential impairment is sensitive to estimates of the fair value of other assets and liabilities.
-We have not recorded any impairments of goodwill for the years ended March 31, 2017, 2016 and 2015.
+We have not recorded any impairments of goodwill for the years ended March 31, 2018, 2017 and 2016.

 Income Taxes.
 We determine deferred taxes by utilizing the asset and liability method based on the estimated future tax effects of differences between the financial accounting and tax basis of assets and liabilities under the applicable tax laws.
 Deferred taxes are measured using the enacted tax rates and laws that will be in effect when the differences are expected to reverse.
-As of March 31, 2017, 2016 and 2015, Management determined that it was more likely than not that we will not benefit from the deferred tax assets in Ireland and certain other subsidiaries.
-Therefore, for these locations a full valuation allowance was provided against the deferred tax assets.
+On an annual basis, Management determines if it is more likely than not that we will not benefit from the deferred tax assets in certain subsidiaries.
+For any locations where this is determined, a full valuation allowance is provided against the deferred tax assets.
 In future years, if it is more likely than not that we will be in a position to utilize its deferred tax asset, the valuation allowance for such assets may be modified.

 Discontinued Operations.
-Under ASC Subtopic 205-20, "Presentation of Financial Statements-Discontinued Operations," when a component of an entity has been disposed of or classified as held for sale, the results of its operations, including the gain or loss on the disclosed component, should be classified as discontinued operations and the assets and liabilities of such component should be classified as assets and liabilities of the component have been eliminated from the entity's consolidated operations and the entity will no longer have any significant continuing involvement in the operations of the component.
+Under ASC Subtopic 205-20, "Presentation of Financial Statements-Discontinued Operations," when a component of an entity has been disposed of or classified as held for sale, the results of its operations, including the gain or loss on the disclosed component, should be classified as discontinued operations and the assets and liabilities of such component should be classified as assets and liabilities attributed to discontinued operations; that is, provided that the operations, assets and liabilities of the component have been eliminated from the entity's consolidated operations and the entity will no longer have any significant continuing involvement in the operations of the component.